Keyboard11ZNN/keyboard11znn.github.io/source/ideabox/0001-futomake.rst

 If it's not clear from being in The Ideabox, I did not code an implementation of Futomake (yet?).
 I find the concept easy to understand, but I don't deny C++ compilers are complicated as is.
+A function definition can instantiate templates and all.